 Colleges / Universities

 Since the establishment of this initiative in 2001, six Olympians have graduated from this program and are now seeing patients, including Olympians athletes.
 Scholarship recipients are from Jamaica, Australia, Canada and the US.

-FICS has eight (8) schools participating in this program, consisting of seven (7) from within the United States and (1) in Canada.
+FICS has nine (9) schools participating in this program, consisting of seven (7) from within the United States, one (1) UK and (1) in Canada.
 Participating schools in this program include:

 - Life University